verbb/snipcart/docs/examples/config.md

     // optional path to a custom template to be used for admin order notification emails 'notificationEmailTemplate' => ''

-    'sendCustomerOrderNotificationEmail' => false,
+    // `true` if you'd like Craft to send completed order notifications to customers 'sendCustomerOrderNotificationEmail' => false,

-    'customerNotificationEmailTemplate' => '',
+    // optional custom template path for customer order notification emails 'customerNotificationEmailTemplate' => '',

     // `true` if you'd like to decrement product quantities when orders are processed